Presentation

 Speak with Authenticity

-• Share relevant anecdotes or small bits of humor if it fit the setting.
+• Share relevant anecdotes or small bits of humor if they fit the setting.

 Use Evidence Wisely